WEID-Consortium/weid.info/weid2026_specification.md

     *   Other WEID arcs (such as `urn:x-weid:D-?`) do not have an OID redirection.
 They will be mapped to the OID tree through `1.3.6.1.4.1.37553.8`.
     *   Future alternative mapping may be announced via a [WEID Specification Change](https://registry.frdl.de/?goto=oid%3A1.3.6.1.4.1.37553.8.1.8.1.6.1) by the WEID Consortium.
 *   The WeLuhn check-digit (see chapter 4) is based on the default OID, NOT on the redirection target OID.
 Hence, the checksum can be calculated/verified without knowing the OID mapping.
-*   In case proprietary sub-namespaces (such as `urn:x-weid:P-SX0-?:foobar`) are used, the information of the sub-namespaces is not mapped to the OID tree.
+*   In case namespace-internal NSS qualifiers (such as `:foobar` in `urn:x-weid:P-SX0-?:foobar`) are used, the information of the qualifier is not mapped to the OID tree.
 *   Please note that some clients handling OIDs cannot handle arcs that have a specific size ([more information here](https://misc.daniel-marschall.de/asn.1/oid_facts.html)).
 Implementers of WEID strongly encourage allowing arbitrary-length arcs (i.e., implementing BigInteger rather than 32-bit integers).

 4\.
 Calculation of the WeLuhn check-digit